Are the echoes of 2021 still ringing too loud for you, even though it’s come and gone?

 Gratitude or ‘gratia‘ is a word derived from Latin, meaning grace, graciousness, or gratefulness.
 It is acknowledging the goodness in one’s life that is often attributed to a source beyond ourselves.
 This can relate to people, nature or a higher power.

-As you reflect on the past year, you may be pleasantly surprised to notice the smallest blessings you may have overlooked or forgotten.
+Without discounting the immense challenges of the pandemic and the heart-wrenching losses that resulted from its impact, as you reflect on the past year, you may be pleasantly surprised to notice the smallest blessings you may have overlooked or forgotten.

 Let’s Keep it Real

+Let’s be honest.
+Life can get downright hard some days.
 For the past two years, we’ve lived through a pandemic that turned our world inside out.
 It fractured the very fabric of society, with loss and grief affecting families across the globe.
 It disrupted the world economies, impacting the way we work, educate and socialise.
 Ultimately, it forced us to pause and re-evaluate everything that matters.

 - In which ways have you felt those shifts?